SDGforskning/sdg-strings/SDG01_query_action_WoS.md

   OR "plan" OR "plans" OR "planned" OR "planning" OR "build*" OR "architect"  OR "design*" OR "develop*" OR "pathway$" OR
     (
-      ("increas*" OR "attain" OR "achiev*" OR "provide" OR "providing" OR "provision" OR "ensur*" OR "guarantee" OR "secure" OR "securing" OR "maintain*" OR "advoca*" )
+      ("increas*" OR "improv*" OR "enhanc*" OR "better" OR "attain" OR "achiev*" OR "provide" OR "providing" OR "provision" OR "ensur*" OR "guarantee" OR "secure" OR "securing" OR "maintain*" OR "advoca*" )
       NEAR/5 ("coverage" OR "covered" OR "covering" OR "access*")